HTTP interfaces for security features

 audit-* log topics using the regular

 endpoints for the log levels.
-See Monitoring.
+See Logs.

 The audit logging feature can otherwise only be configured using startup options.
 See Audit logging.